PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 		- **Khyber's aspect:** Darkness, Impiety
 		- **Eberron's aspect:** Materialism, Tangibility
 	- Any imbalance of these 3 (like only using a Khyber/Siberys shard without the other) would result in an imbalance of the soul, causing psychosis.
-	- The LoD wanted to use a Steelhardt to transfer Rak Tulkesh's essence from the FKD into a living avatar, so that he could be freed from his bonds and reign over Eberron once again.
+	- The LoD seek to use a Steelhardt to transfer Rak Tulkesh's essence from the FKD into a living avatar, so that he could be freed from his bonds and reign over Eberron once again (See Woe's plot pieces).
-	- However, when he attempted to destroy the Silver Flame, the awesome power of the Silver Flame broke the Steelhardt's protection mechanisms, allowing the corrupted power to consume Vorak completely.
-This gave him a quasi-immortality, similar to Lichdom, but cost him his individuality, turning him into a rage-fueled killer.
-	- The only way to destroy Vorak is to complete a ritual that can 'cleanse' the corrupted shard within.
-	- It can then be used as a way to 'cleanse' Woe?
-		- It was made to store a consciousness, so it can be used to steal Rak Tulkesh's consciousness from the Fractured Dragonshard (once the fragments are reunited).

 - **Villains**
 	- Vorak